- Location (Proximity) - 20 Minute flight Northwest of Antigua, 20 minute flight South of St. Maarten, 3 hours from Miami, 4 hours from New York.

 - Driving - Rental vehicles are readily available (cars, vans, 4x4s, scooters).
 Driving is on the left hand side.
 You will be required to purchase a temporary license for about $25US.
-The secret is to drive slowly and always be ready to stop short as many drivers will stop with no warning to chat with someone on the sidewalk or what have you.
+Drive slowly and always be ready to stop short as many drivers will stop with no warning to chat with someone on the sidewalk or to let out a passenger.
 Also be aware of the ditches built across the road in the country as they can be devastating if you do not slow down first.

-- Gasoline - Gas prices just went up for the second time since I arrived here 4 years ago and are now about $3.89US a gallon but you will be hard pressed to burn a tank of gas even if you drive continuously all week as the island is so small.
-Stations are located in Birdrock, just out of town by the hospital and a little further out the same way towards Ross University there is a 24 hour station.
+- Gasoline - Stations are located in Birdrock, just out of town by the hospital and a little further out the same way towards Ross University there is a 24 hour station.
 There is also a station just past Brimstone Hill Fortress and one in Cayon.

 - Taxis & Buses - Taxis are omnipresent in the Circus and at most of the hotels.
-The Taxis all have a yellow license plate with a 'T' or a 'TA' in the front of the number.
-The buses that run around the island all day are passenger vans and they have an 'H' on the green license plate.
-They have designated routes (pretty much the main road around the island) and the rates are fixed by the Government.
+The taxis all have a yellow license plate with a 'T' or a 'TA' in the front of the number.
+The buses that run around the island all day are passenger vans and they have an 'H' or 'HA' on the green license plate.
+They have designated routes (pretty much the main road around the island) but not to Frigate Bay and the SE peninsula, and the rates are fixed by the Government.

 - Bank Hours - Daily Monday to Friday, 8:00am to 2:00pm, except Friday when they are open till 4:00pm

-- Medical Facilities - The main hospital is in Basseterre, a couple of other smaller ones in the country and numerous health centers around the island.
+- Medical Facilities - The main hospital, JN France, is in Basseterre, and a smaller one is located in Sandy Point.
+Numerous health centers are located around the island.
 Recompression chambers are available by air ambulance in nearby Saba.
-There are at least three drug stores with full pharmaceutical services in town.
+There are numerous drug stores with full pharmaceutical services in town.

 - Emergency Numbers - They have 911 service here.
 Police - 465-2241, Hospital - 465-2551, Fire - 465-2515